KZG

 Evaluatuion

 This scheme is binding and extractable.
 You can find security analysis in the subsection 15.2 of "Proofs, Arguments, and Zero-Knowledge".
-If we omit the "alpha part" (second elements in the SRS, second element of commitment, second verification check), this scheme will be binding to some function but it doesn’t establish that the function the prover is bound to is a polynomial.
+If we omit the "alpha part" (second elements in the SRS, second element of commitment, second verification check), this scheme will be binding to some function but it doesn’t establish that the function the prover is bound to is a degree-D polynomial.

 Complexity

-Setup time:
+Setup time: O(D)

-Commit time:
+Commit time: O(D)

-Commit size:
+Commit size: O(1)

-Evaluation proof time:
+Evaluation proof time: O(DlogD)

-Evaluation proof size:
+Evaluation proof size: O(1)

-Verify time:
+Verify time: O(1)

 Extension of KZG to Multilinear Polynomials